system76/tech-docs/src/models/thelio-mira-r3/repairs.md

 ![CPU shroud fan screws](./img/cpu-shroud-fan-screws.webp)

-5. When reinstalling the fan into the CPU shroud, the spinning side should face inward (towards the front of the case), and the cable should point towards the closed corner of the top side of the shroud (the top-right corner, when viewed from the back.)
+5. When reinstalling the fan into the CPU shroud, the spinning side should face inward (towards the front of the chassis), and the cable should point towards the closed corner of the top side of the shroud (the top-right corner, when viewed from the back.)
     - Overtightening the fan bracket's screws may cause fan noise; if the fan is creating excessive noise, try slightly loosening some of the screws.

 ### Steps to replace the cooler-mounted CPU fan: